 Jamón, queso y chorizo con pan is a simple but delicious appetizer or tapa that everyone enjoys.
 It involves very little cooking and you can put it together at the last minute.
 Be sure to use Spanish chorizo and Serrano ham for best results.

 07 of 09

-Galician-style octopus is a traditional tapa from Galicia, served all over Spain today.
+Pulpo gallego is a grilled octopus that's a traditional tapa from Galicia, served all over Spain today.
 It is very simple: cooked octopus that is served with boiled potatoes, olive oil, and sweet Spanish paprika.
 If you freeze the octopus first it will cut down the cooking time.

 08 of 09

-Fresh anchovies marinated in vinegar, oil, and garlic are a traditional and very popular "tapa" in Spain.
+Boquerones en vinagre (anchovies marinated in vinegar) is a traditional and very popular "tapa" in Spain.
 A good tapa bar always has a platter of boquerones on the bar and it is a favorite of Spaniards and foreigners alike.
 Make sure you purchase large, whole fresh anchovies for this recipe.Continue to 9 of 9 below.

 09 of 09